cran-task-views/TimeSeries/TimeSeries.md

     does all computations in GMT only.
 Calendar functionality, e.g., including information about weekends and holidays for various stock exchanges, is also included.
+-   To convert between the Gregorian and the Vedic calendars, use `r pkg("VedicDateTime")`, while `r pkg("jalcal")` provides conversions between the Gregorian and Persian Jalali (or Solar Hijri) calendars.
+    For year-based time series, `r pkg("era")` provides for many year numbering systems used in contemporary and historic calendars (e.g. Common Era, Islamic 'Hijri' years), as well as year-based time scales used in archaeology, astronomy, geology, and other palaeosciences.
 -   The `r pkg("tis")` package provides the `"ti"` class for time/date information.
 -   The `"mondate"` class from the `r pkg("mondate")`